The benefits of peer support

 Thank you to Marie for sharing her experience of peer support.

-If you are interested in connecting with other parents raising a child with a disability, you can join Kindred’s free MyTime sessions on Monday night’s.
-Kylie Aekins facilitates these MyTime groups and looks forward to connecting with you there.
+If you are interested in connecting with other parents raising a child with a disability, you can join Kindred’s free Online MyTime sessions.